Top 8 Diabetes-Friendly Fruits | You Can Eat More of

 Apple

-Taking a small size apple can reduce your hunger.
-It has a good source of vitamin c, another vitamin, and minerals making it a diabetic-friendly fruit.
+Taking a small-sized apple can reduce your hunger.
+It is a good source of vitamin C, another vitamin, and minerals making it a diabetic-friendly fruit.
 Apples are rich in soluble fiber that slows down the absorption of sugar into your blood[ii].
 It also reduces inflammation related to diabetes and heart diseases.

 Apple